PerseusDL/CITE-JSON-LD/TUTORIAL.md

 #### "@id"
 "@id" is always used to define an IRI.
-If IRI is a new acronym for you [http://en.wikipedia.org/wiki/Internationalized_resource_identifier](read this.)
+If IRI is a new acronym for you [read this](http://en.wikipedia.org/wiki/Internationalized_resource_identifier).
 It won't take long ;)

 If you've seen RDF in Turtle (.ttl) format...

 	<urn:cite:perseus:collection.1> | <http://perseus.org/rdf/updatedAt> | "2013-11-01 21:22:11 -0400"^^<xsd:dateTime>